Lughnasadh is a Pagan holiday that celebrates the arrival of the late summer season and enjoying the abundance all around us right now.

 - Now is a great time for a “beach read” fictional book that’s just for fun and pleasure!
 What’s on your list to read?

-- What advice would you like to give yourself 6 months from now?
+- What advice would you give yourself 6 months from now?
 12 months?

-- What is one last goal you’d love to accomplish before Autumn is here?
+- What’s one big goal you’d love to accomplish before Autumn is here?
 What’s standing in your way?
 What fears do you have about it?
-How can you crush and overcome them to accomplish your dreams?
+How can you crush and overcome your fears and accomplish your dreams?

-- Now is a time of prosperity.
-What do you have in abundance right now that you are grateful for?
+- Now is a time of prosperity!
+What do you have in abundance right now you’re grateful for?
 What can you do to show your gratitude or give back?